 Applebee's off-premise sales dollars and percentage of sales mix for the three months ended December 31, 2021 decreased compared to the same period of 2020 due to guests returning to dine-in.
 However, both off-premise sales dollars and percentage of sales mix for the three months ended December 31, 2021 increased significantly compared to the pre-pandemic levels from the fourth quarter of 2019.
 Applebee's off-premise sales dollars for the twelve months ended December 31, 2021 increased compared to the same period of 2020.
-While Applebee's off-premise sales as a percentage of sales mix for the twelve months ended December 31, 2020, both off-premise sales dollars and percentage of sales mix and peak have increased significantly compared to the pre-pandemic levels of 2019.
+While Applebee's off-premise sales as a percentage of sales mix for the twelve months ended December 31, 2021 declined compared to the same period of 2020, both off-premise sales dollars and percentage of sales mix and peak have increased significantly compared to the pre-pandemic levels of 2019.